JanStevens/ArduinoPi-Controller/README.md

 Analog ports are now called using 0-15 (for arduino mega), adding the A for analog will not work anymore and should be avoided
 Also changed some bugs in the Arduino Code.

-###v1.5:From this version on, I've changed the way analog ports can be used as digital ports.
-If you want to use a analog port as
+###v1.5
-a digital port then include the real value of the analog port.
+From this version on, I've changed the way analog ports can be used as digital ports.
+If you want to use a analog port as a digital port then include the real value of the analog port.
 For example on my Arduino MEga 2560 I have 52 digital ports, port 53 is my A0 port and so on.